 - Third Party product appraisal report on used equipment (if applicable);

-- U.S. Commodity Classification Automated Tracking System number (“CCATS” number, if applicable);
+- U.S. Commodity Classification Automated Tracking System number (“CCATS” number, if applicable), or equivalent;

 - U.S. export or re-export license number and expiration date or equivalent (if applicable); and